informatica-unica/lip/contextfree/README.md

 A grammar can generate words of a certain language by iteratively applying its productions to the start symbol.
 The grammar is said to _derive_ the words of the language.

 The derivation logic is implemented in the file [lib/grammar.ml](lib/grammar.ml).
-You don't need to understand the code inside it, but it defines a function that you need to use complete the following exercises, called `derive`:
+You don't need to understand the code inside it, but it defines a function that you'll need to use to complete the exercises, called `derive`:
 ```ocaml
 derive : grammar -> int list -> sentential_form
 ```